workerb-io/docs/pages/apiref/click.md

 ##### Arguments

--   **value**: A [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String) used to identify the target element in the DOM.
+-   **query**: A [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String) used to identify the target element in the DOM.
 -   **options**: An optional [object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object) used to control what the click function does.
 It can have the following properties:
     -   **method**: A [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String) used to control how the target element is searched.
 The default value of method is 'by_text'.
 Here are the supported values:
         -   `by_text` finds the target element by text value.